sisinflab/TAaMR/data/README.md

 *Amazon Women* | 18,514 | 76,889 | 137,929

-If you are interested in our pre-processed datasets please contact us:
+If you are interested in our pre-processed datasets please contact us since each dataset is aroubd 2GB:

 * Felice Antonio Merra [felice.merra@poliba.it](felice.merra@poliba.it)
 * Daniele Malitesta [daniele.malitesta@poliba.it](daniele.malitesta@poliba.it)